© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Pen-y-Clogau is a scheduled monument protected by Cadw under reference CM257.
 View the official record →

-Carn Pen-y-Clogau is a round cairn situated in Carmarthenshire, Wales, dating to the prehistoric period and serving religious, ritual, and funerary functions typical of such monuments.
+Carn Pen-y-Clogau is a round cairn located in Carmarthenshire, Wales, dating to the prehistoric period and serving religious, ritual and funerary functions.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM257.

 Carn Pen-y-Clogau dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Pen-y-Clogau is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM257.